 Notes on prices

-No additional cost is added for central heating in the winter months, this is reflected in the pricing structure above which applies all year round.
+No additional cost is added for central heating in the winter months (for the italian law15 October /15 April), this is reflected in the pricing structure above which applies all year round.

 Podere La Fonte is a working farm as well as tourist residence (“Podere” is Italian for farm).